trikoder/oauth2-bundle/docs/basic-setup.md

         oauth2_scopes: ['foo', 'bar']
 ```

+## Strict scope mode
+In default bundle operates in `strict_scopes: true` mode.
+In this mode scopes must be added to the token request and they must match scopes defined on the client or scopes defined in the configuration.
+If they don't match or no scope is included in the request invalid scope exception is thrown.

+When `strict_scopes` is set to `false` requests with no scope included implicitly get scope from client or configuration.

 ## Security roles

 Once the user gets past the `oauth2` firewall, they will be granted additional roles based on their granted [token scopes](controlling-token-scopes.md).
 The roles are named in the following format: